 Prepares students to develop the skills needed to deploy and manage a Windows desktop operating system.
-Students learn about hardware management, network configuration, application management, Windows installation, mobile computing, and system monitoring and maintenance.
-Prerequisite: CS 101 or concurrent enrollment.
-All CS prerequisites must be passed with a 2.5 or better.
+Students learn about hardware management, network configuration, application management, Windows installation, mobile computing, and system monitoring and maintenance. \$35 virtual desktop fee.
+Prerequisite: Completion of CS 101 with a 2.5 or better, or concurrent enrollment.